phochste/research-topics/README.md

 A potential research proposal related these topics can be found [here](https://github.com/solid/research-topics/blob/main/privacy-preserving-query.pdf)

+**Aggregators / Indexes**

+Ideally, the following use cases should be enabled:
+ - I want to be able to query all public triples across all Pods on the web from a single endpoint
+ - I also want to be able to query across some protected triples when providing authentication to the indexing service either because:
+   - The aggregators is a trusted intermediary for handling private data
+   - E2EE encryption is used so that the aggregator does not need to be trusted

+In both cases, ideally provenance would be available to prove the integrity of the data in the aggregator without needing to trust said aggregator.

 **Web Agents**

 - Building specifications for (Semantic) Web agents that operate over Pods